chezsmithy/ruby-docker-quick-build/README.md

 # ruby-docker-quick-build
-Fast builds for ruby with rails in docker
+Fast builds for ruby and rails in docker